SharePoint storage

-Is your organization struggling with a tangled mess of Microsoft Teams and SharePoint sites?
+Is your organization struggling with a tangled mess of Microsoft Teams and SharePoint information?
 You're not alone.
-Many businesses experience content sprawl – an uncontrolled proliferation of teams and sites – which can significantly impact productivity, collaboration, and even security.
+Many businesses experience content sprawl – an uncontrolled proliferation of teams, sites and files – which can significantly impact storage costs, productivity, collaboration, and security.
 This article outlines five key reasons why this sprawl is hurting your organization, and what you can do about it.

 Content sprawl in most instances results in ROT (Redundant, Obsolete, and Trivial) data.

-ROT data has little to no business value but is still stored by an organization.
-It includes outdated files, duplicates, and trivial information.
+ROT data has little to no business value and includes outdated files and versions, duplicates, and trivial information.

-Research reports suggest that significant percentages (20%+) of organizational data is ROT, which can lead to significant inefficiencies.
+Research reports suggest that in many cases significant percentages (20%+) of organizational data is ROT, which can lead to significant inefficiencies.

 What is ROT Data?

-- Obsolete: Outdated or no longer needed information.
+• Obsolete: Outdated or no longer needed information, such as inactive files and versions.

-- Trivial: Data with little to no business value.
+• Trivial: Data with little to no business value, such as personal content or temporary files.

 With 2 million sites and 2 billion files created in SharePoint daily, organizational data is growing rapidly and will only increase.
 Without measures to combat sprawl, organizations will face mounting problems.